aLifveForms/surrogate-witch/README.md

 ## Script

 Each line in a script is a command to the client display system.
 This means that everything for a certain slide must be on one line.
-The first word of line in script determines what type of command or content.
+The first word a of line in the script determines what type of command or content.
 Example script may look like this:

     hi
     2000ms